abarker/typped/_sources/basic_usage.rst.txt

             <k_number,'5'>

-See the calculator example for a similar example with many more features and which also evaluates the expressions.
+See ":ref:`calculator_example:Example: Implementing a simple calculator`" for a similar example with many more features and which also evaluates the expressions.

 Example: Parsing a simple expression without using builtins
 -----------------------------------------------------------